Electricity Access for All

 How can we sustainably electrify parts of the world that don't currently have access to clean and reliable energy?
 How can we improve Sierra Leone's energy sector, so that its capital, Freetown, no longer has an average of 53 blackouts a day?
 These are just two of the important questions being tackled by Oxford researchers Dr Susann Stritzke...

-Lockdown Walks - What's up with those clouds?
+Lockdown Walks - What's that solar panel doing?

 Selection of podcasts about the Environmental Change Institute

 The Environmental Change Institute is an interdisciplinary group of ecologists, geographers, environmentalists, physicists, economists, sociologists and various other researchers who tackle the problem of quantifying and responding to environmental change.
 As well as working with individual departments in the University, they also offer some...